GaliTriveni/GraySentinel-Commissioning-Portfolio/04_Playbooks/RDP_Brute_Force_Playbook.md

 - Monitor for re-infection (30-day monitoring period)

 **12. LESSONS LEARNED**
-a.
-Was MFA enabled?
+- Was MFA enabled?
-b.
-Are RDP ports exposed unnecessarily?
+- Are RDP ports exposed unnecessarily?
-c.
-Should RDP be restricted to VPN only?
+- Should RDP be restricted to VPN only?
-d.
-Update playbook based on findings
+- Update playbook based on findings